egarta deya‘qob nesiya liķnišwáta bebodara

 9Many things in the natural world are tamed and have been tamed by humankind, birds as well as beasts, reptiles as well as creatures of the sea, 10but no human being is able to tame the tongue.
 It is a restless evil, full of deadly poison.

 11With the tongue we praise our Sovereign Father, and with it we curse men and women, who have been made in the image and likeness of God.
 12Out of the same mouth come forth praise and cursing.
 It is not fitting, my brothers and sisters, that things should be this way!
 13Can a spring produce fresh and salt water from the same vent?
 14My brothers and sisters, can a fig tree bring forth olives, or a grapevine bring forth figs?
 Then neither can a salt spring bring forth fresh water.

 10. 1Brothers and sisters, do not slander one another.
-Anyone who slanders his brother or sister or judges them, slanders Torah and judges Torah.
-And if you judge Torah, you are not a keeper of Torah, but a judge of it.
-2There is but one Lawgiver and Judge, the One who is able to preserve and destroy.
-But you – who are you that you should judge your neighbour?
+Anyone who slanders another person or judges them, slanders Torah and judges Torah.
+And if you judge Torah, you are not a doer of Torah, but a judge.
+2There is, however, but one Lawgiver and Judge – the One who is able to preserve and destroy.
+So then, who are you that you should judge your neighbour?